gshipley/summitlab14/Chapters/17-DIY.md

 ##**Verify the DIY application is working**

-Once the java example has been pushed to your OpenShift Enterprise gear, open up a web browser and point to the following URL:
+Once the Java example has been pushed to your OpenShift Enterprise gear, open up a web browser and point to the following URL:

 	http://myjavademo-ose.apps.example.com/index.html

 **Note:** Make sure to include the index.html file at the end of the URL.

 If the application was deployed correctly, you should see a *Hello DIY World!* message.
-This little http java server will serve any files found in your application's html directory, so you can add files or make changes to them, push the contents and see those reflected in your browser.
+This little HTTP Java server will serve any files found in your application's html directory, so you can add files or make changes to them, push the contents, and see those reflected in your browser.

 ##**Under the covers**

 The DIY cartridge provides a number of hooks that are called during the lifecycle actions of the application.
 The hooks available to you for customization are found in the .openshift/action_hooks directory of your application repository.

 For this application, all that has been customized are the start and stop scripts.
-They simply launch the MyHttpServer class using Java, and performs a *wget* call to have the MyHttpServer stop itself:
+They simply launch the MyHttpServer class using Java and perform a *wget* call to have the MyHttpServer stop itself:

-	cat .openshift/action_hooks/start
+	$ cat .openshift/action_hooks/start
 	#!/bin/bash
 	# The logic to start up your application should be put in this
 	# script.
 The application will work only if it binds to